 [Section 18 amended by No. 47 of 1989 s.
 3; No. 26 of 1999 s.
 70(3); No. 12 of 2001 s.
 51; No. 17 of 2005 s.
 24.]

-19. Variation of application of Act
+19. Excluding and varying operation of Act

 (1) The Governor may, by order published in the Government Gazette, declare that the provisions of this Act, or such of those provisions as are specified in the order —

-(a) do not have effect in relation to a specified person or to a specified class of persons;
+(a) do not have effect in relation to a specified person or to a specified class of persons; or

-(b) have effect in relation to a specified person or to a specified class of persons to such extent as is specified;
+(b) have effect in relation to a specified person or to a specified class of persons to such extent as is specified; or

-(c) do not have effect in relation to a specified transaction or matter or class of transactions or matters;
+(c) do not have effect in relation to a specified transaction or matter or class of transactions or matters; or

-(d) have effect in relation to a specified transaction or matter or class of transactions or matters to such extent as is specified;
+(d) have effect in relation to a specified transaction or matter or class of transactions or matters to such extent as is specified; or

 (e) do not have effect in relation to a specified transaction or class of transactions entered into by a specified person or specified class of persons or in relation to specified associated matters; or